 Face masks and coverings for patients

 We are doing everything we can to protect patients and staff.
 There is evidence that wearing a face covering may help stop a person infected with covid-19 from spreading the virus further.
-We are asking that if you can, you wear some form of face covering when visiting the practice, even if you do not have symptoms of covid-19.
+We are asking that if you are attending the surgery for any reason, such as to pick up a prescription, or to attend an an appointment, could you please wear a mask or face covering when visiting the practice, even if you do not have symptoms of covid-19.
+We are unable to provide these so please ensure you have your own.
 This can be as simple as a scarf or bandana that ties behind the head.
 Face coverings should not be used by children under the age of 2 or those who may find it difficult to manage them correctly — for example, those with respiratory conditions.